-In order to understand what makes a board game fun to play, we must first look at some basics.
-Why there are some that we play once or twice and then never look at again and why we keep coming back to those all time classics.
+In order to understand what makes a board game fun to play, we must first look at some fundamentals.
+Why there are some that we play once or twice and then never look at again and why do we keep coming back to those all-time classics?
 What is a board game?
 What is it made of?

 Definition of a Board Game

 By definition, a board game is any game that is played on a board.
-A board here is quite broad term: strictly it means a playing board, but it could also mean various other physical objects.
+A board here is quite a broad term: strictly it means a playing board, but it could also mean various other physical objects, even a table.
 It’s played against (or with) human opponents who are positioned around the board.
-(There are solo board games also available these days.)
+(There are solo board games also available these days, of course.)